Young Dolph

-Adolph Robert Thornton Jr. (July 27, 1985 – November 17, 2021), better known by his stage name Young Dolph, was an American rapper.
-In 2016, he released his debut studio album, King of Memphis, which peaked at number 49 on the Billboard 200 chart.
-He was featured on O.T.
-Genasis's hit single "Cut It", which peaked at number 35 on the Billboard Hot 100.
-Young Dolph's seventh album, Rich Slave, was released in 2020 and became his highest-charting project, debuting at number four on the Billboard 200.
+Adolph Robert Thornton Jr. (July 27, 1985 – November 17, 2021), known professionally as Young Dolph, was an American rapper and record executive from Memphis, Tennessee.
+He first garnered mainstream attention for his guest appearance on O.T.
+Genasis' 2015 single "Cut It", which peaked within the top 40 of the Billboard Hot 100.
+The following year, he released his debut studio album King of Memphis, which peaked at number 49 on the Billboard 200.
+His fifth album, Rich Slave (2020), peaked at number four on the chart.

-On November 17, 2021, he was shot and killed in Memphis, Tennessee.
+Thornton founded the independent label Paper Route Empire in 2010, through which he signed his cousin in-law, fellow Memphis-based rapper Key Glock.
+On November 17, 2021, Dolph was fatally shot in Memphis, Tennessee.

 Early life

 Adolph Robert Thornton Jr. was born on July 27, 1985, in Chicago, Illinois.
 When he was two years old, his family moved to Memphis, Tennessee.
-He had two sisters and two brothers; he and rapper Juice Wrld were second cousins.
+He had two sisters and two brothers; he and Chicago rapper Juice Wrld were second cousins.
 Thornton was mostly raised by his grandmother, Ida Mae; his parents experienced addictions to crack cocaine, and as a child, he would only see them every few weeks.

 Thornton said that the community he was from in South Memphis, many of his peers were raised by their grandmothers due to the issues experienced by their parents.
 He described initially recognizing his grandmother as "the meanest motherfucker in the world", explaining "I didn't get that shit at the time. ...
 All the shit she was telling you, you get to seeing that shit when you hit about 15", saying that when he approached that age he began utilizing her teachings throughout his life to be more independent.
-As a teenager, Thornton attended Hamilton High School.
+As a teenager, Thornton attended Hamilton High School, being a barber on the side from the ages of 12 to 15.
+From the ages of 16 to 17 and onward, he turned to the streets for a means of income.
+He recollected about the only time his grandmother caught him, saying "Grandma [was] right there, [I'm] trying to stuff all this shit in my pants, but I got on shorts...she just start [sic] yelling and screaming.
+She the only person I cared about, what she say, what she think about me..."

 His grandmother often did not allow Thornton to have friends visit their home, but on occasion let homeless friends stay with the family.
-On March 5, 2008, she passed away due to a battle with lung cancer.
+On March 5, 2008, Thornton's grandmother died after a prolonged battle with lung cancer.